TheRenegadeCoder/sample-programs/archive/e/euphoria/README.md

 - :warning: [Sleep Sort in Euphoria](https://github.com//TheRenegadeCoder/sample-programs-website/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+sleep+sort+euphoria) [[Requirements](https://sampleprograms.io/projects/sleep-sort)]
 - :warning: [Transpose Matrix in Euphoria](https://github.com//TheRenegadeCoder/sample-programs-website/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+transpose+matrix+euphoria) [[Requirements](https://sampleprograms.io/projects/transpose-matrix)]

-### Missing Programs

-The following list contains all of the approved programs that are not currently implemented in Euphoria.
-Click on the name of the project to easily open an issue in GitHub.
-Alternatively, click requirements to check out the description of the project.

 ## Testing

 The following list shares details about what we're using to test all Sample Programs in Euphoria.